bogmir/m_rna_processor/README.md

 > Elixir leverages the Erlang VM, known for running low-latency, distributed, and fault-tolerant systems.
 Elixir is successfully used in web development, embedded software, data ingestion, and multimedia processing, across a wide range of industries.

+## Implementation details

+The solution of the second exercise is based on the [Stream](https://elixir-lang.org/getting-started/enumerables-and-streams.html#streams) module.
+Streams are lazy, composable enumerables so all the functions in the Stream modules are also lazy (whereas the functions in Enum are eager).

+In the MRnaProcessor2 module, *do_get_gene* is the workhorse function.
+Stream composition allows to build up the computation which is eventually applied on the Enum reducer function.
+Codons (the building blocks of a gene), or chunks of three letters, are accumulated one by one in a list until a STOP codon is encountered.
+Additionally, a counter is passed along in the accumulator to display the position of the currently processed gene.
+As gene has been "captured", it may be validated, and a secondary effect (such as a DB write) may ocurr.
+In this implementation, the gene or a captured error and a trace with the last few captured codons will be logged to the console.

 ## Install Elixir